-Promotional marketing is a set of activities to spread knowledge about a particular brand, product, or service to as many people as possible with the aim to increase brand awareness and sales.
+Promotional marketing is a set of activities to share knowledge about a particular brand, product, or service with as many people as possible with the aim of increasing brand awareness and sales.
 With SendPulse, you can promote your brand via email campaigns, SMS, web push notifications, chatbots, landing pages, and online courses.

-It’s vital to find out promotional marketing objective to be aware of means you will achieve your goals with.
+It’s vital to determine your promotional marketing objectives so that you can achieve your goals.
 There are various objectives to bring into focus:

 - Promotion of new products or services.
-It is a possibility to introduce new products and services at the market against the existing ones — a chance to find a place in the niche.
+It is possible to introduce new products and services to the market against existing ones — a chance to find a place in the niche.

 - Development of brand image.
 Brand image is when people associate a brand with a particular product.
-For instance, when you think about toothpaste Blend-a-med and Colgate come to your mind, when you think about tires, it’s Pirelli and Bridgestone, when you think about soccer — it’s Manchester United and Real Madrid.
-This promotion objective tends to create or restore the brand image and makes products more recognizable amongst the others at the market.
+For instance, when you think about toothpaste, Blend-a-med and Colgate come to your mind, when you think about tires, it’s Pirelli and Bridgestone when you think about soccer — it’s Manchester United and Real Madrid.
+This promotion objective tends to create or restore the brand image and makes products more recognizable amongst others in the market.

 - Informing customers.
 Marketing promotion is vital for telling people about changes in products or brand’s policies.
 It also helps to describe the features and details of the products.